Hello and welcome! 🙂

 Bouncing Back

 I’m pleased to say that since the day I hit rock-bottom, my life has only got better.
-I’m proud of how quickly and how well I recovered and re-built my life in every single area.
+I’m proud of how quickly and well I recovered and re-built my life in every area.
 The transformation of my life has been remarkable, and I can honestly say I have built a life of happiness, fulfilment and world-class mental health through a lot of hard work, positivity and help and support from family and best friends.
-There’s no doubt reconnecting to nature and the countryside through walking, hiking, and foraging has helped me re-build and transform my life, mentally and emotionally.
+Reconnecting to nature and the countryside through walking, hiking, and foraging has undoubtedly helped me to re-build and transform my life, mentally and emotionally.

 Where I am Now

-I currently live in Huddersfield, West Yorkshire (UK), with my fantastic wife Anita.
-As well as my many years of foraging experience, I also have a Level 3 Inland Foraging Practitioner Qualification and Level 3 Award in Forest School First Aid.
+I recently moved back to my hometown in the lovely market town of Northallerton, North Yorkshire (UK), with my fantastic wife Anita and son Dalton.
+In addition to my many years of foraging experience, I also have a Foraging Diploma, a Level 3 Inland Foraging Practitioner Qualification and a Level 3 Award in Forest School First Aid.

-Away from running The Forager Within, I love hiking, wine, James Bond, cacti and crocodiles!
-Yes, crocodiles!
-Don’t worry, I don’t have any pet crocodiles, but they are my favourite animal, which always amused Anita when we first met and introduced her to just how weird I am!
+Away from running The Forager Within, I love hiking, wine, James Bond, astronomy, cacti and crocodiles!
+Don’t worry; I don’t have any pet crocodiles, but they are my favourite animal, which always amused Anita when we first met and introduced her to how weird I am!

 As for the cacti, I’ve always been fascinated by them from an early age.
 I’m not entirely sure where this came from, but I feel it was from seeing them in Snoopy cartoons as a child (I LOVED the Peanuts cartoons and books).
-This was a childhood passion that I recently got back into, and I have amassed quite the collection at home and enjoy looking at them and propagating them!
+Cacti were a childhood passion that I recently got back into, and I have amassed quite a collection at home and enjoy looking at them and propagating them!

 You’ll notice a theme across many of the things I love.
 For example, crocodiles are a fascinating part of NATURE.
 Cacti are a fascinating plant of NATURE.
 Hiking gets me out the door and into NATURE.
 And, of course, walking in the woods and foraging even more directly connects me to NATURE.

-I’m so grateful to have re-connected to nature and all the incredible benefits it bestows.
+I’m so grateful to have re-connected to nature and its incredible benefits.
 My mission now is to help others connect to nature through foraging and improve physical and mental health in the process.
 Thanks for reading my story, and I hope to see you one day on one of my courses.